FaizanAhmadKhan96/SnakeAndLadder_LUDO-game/README.md

 # *Snake and Ladder/LUDO Game*

-A CLI based Snake and Ladder game using Rust language
+A CLI based Snake and Ladder/LUDO game using Rust language

 You can start the game by: